 A melting pot of cultures, the city boasts an unmatched heritage that can also be reflected by its monuments and structures, featuring a blend of French, Spanish, Swedish, Angevin, Norman, Roman and Greek architectures.

 With an endless array of historic sites on display, selecting the best historic sites in Napoli can turn out to be a tall order for anyone visiting the city, especially to those who are short on time.
-But thankfully, we at Trekeffect have made a list of the best and most sough-after historic sites in this picturesque Italian utopia.
-Without any more delay, here are the top historic sites in Naples you should add to your trip planner online.
+And thankfully, here a list of the best and most sough-after historic sites in this picturesque Italian utopia.

 1. Catacombe di San Gennaro